You’ve probably heard before that stress can affect your physical health, but maybe you’ve questioned if it’s really true. Maybe you’ve wondered:

 Stress often takes the form of physical systems like headaches and stomachaches, cognitive issues like trouble with memory and concentration, repressed sexual desire, and mood imbalance.
 When we take care to manage the stress in our lives, these conditions are temporary.

 However, prolonged stress can be much more serious.

 According to the National Institute of Mental Health and the American Psychological Association, chronic stress can affect the immune, cardiovascular, nervous, respiratory, muscular, digestive, endocrine, and reproductive systems.
-(If you’re into all the science-y details, I recommend this through review of the research.)
+(If you’re into all the science-y details, I recommend this thorough review of the research.)